DennisSoemers/DennisSoemers.github.io/awards.md

 ---
 layout: page
-title: Honors and Awards
+title: Awards
 permalink: /awards/
-description: Honors and Awards received by Dennis Soemers.
+description: Awards received by Dennis Soemers.
 ---

 - **February 2017** - Best Master's thesis award from the Faculty of Humanities and Sciences of Maastricht University.